• Skip to primary navigation

 This recipe uses the fall flavours of pumpkin spice, but using individual spices rather than a ready-done mixture.
 It's so tasty and a fun fall breakfast idea.

-This chia pudding uses individual spices that give the traditional fall 'spice' flavour but without using ready-done pumpkin spice.
+This spiced chia pudding uses individual spices that give the traditional fall 'spice' flavour but without using ready-done pumpkin spice.
 You will need:

 • Chia seeds: the main ingredient, and full of healthy omega oils and fibre.
 I like the Terrasoul chia seeds.